Hey, so remember that time we talked about how fucking douchey it is to talk about yourself in the third person on your own website?

 Yeah, I’m really glad you decided to stop doing that, because ugh.
 So gross.
 But now there’s something else we need to address: your use of plural pronouns on your own website when you are the only person behind your website.

 There’s a growing trend of freelancers and solo business owners referring to themselves as ‘we’ on their own websites, despite the fact that it’s glaringly obvious that it’s really just them.
 Alone.
 Solo.
 Solitario.
 I believe there are a few reasons people do this:

 - Because they want to sound bigger and more impressive than they really are.

 - Because they want to make it look like they are a company rather than a solo agent.
-(Joke’s on them, because you can have a have company run by a solo agent.)

 - Because they like to pretend they’re the queen.